dikortis/LetsTalkETC/Episodes/Episode_15.md

 # Let's Talk ETC: Dr. Duncan Coutts - Provably Secure Smart Contracts.
 **Carlo Vicari:**
-hi everyone and thank you for tuning in you're listening to let's talk et Cie
+hi everyone and thank you for tuning in you're listening to let's talk ETC
 I'm your host karlovy along with my co-host dr. Christian Shepherd suberino
 I want to thank the et Cie does